Mediterranean Food Fine Dining in Dallas

 Chef Gorji’s Mediterranean food pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish and North African cuisines, but are not defined by nationality or authenticity.
 Taking the best elements and interchanging the techniques and ingredients, he focuses on keeping the essence of a dish with less emphasis on tradition and more on flavor.
 And not worrying about how it is supposed to be done!
-Specializing in upscale fine dining in Dallas, Canary By Gorji features New Mediterranean Cuisine, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.
+Specializing in upscale fine dining, Gorji features New Mediterranean Cuisine, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.